Small-Loan-Studio/TGO/docs/tutorials/01-tutorial-intro.md

 As an artist, level, or gameplay designer your goal is to realize the creative vision of TGO.
 For the engineering team our goal is to build the tooling that will let you do that.
-Unfortunately the process of translating your grand schemes into the cold reality of code that has actually been written may not be the most intuitive process at all times and so understanding how things work will help you to reason about how to solve narrative, puzzle, or other design problems.
+Unfortunately the process of translating your grand schemes into the cold reality of code that has been written may not be the most intuitive process at all times and so understanding how things work will hopefully help you reason about how to solve narrative, puzzle, or other design problems.

 [SLIDE: TGO Major Components]

-As a game TGO is a platform balanced on three pillars.
+As a game TGO is a platform sitting atop three core pillars.
 We'll first name and then explain them...

-1. Foundational systems
+1. Gameplay mechanics
-2. Gameplay mechanics
+2. Foundational systems
 3. And world state management

 Gameplay mechanics are fully in the realm of engineering and covers the things